Deybacsi/trse-docs/examples/README.md

 # Examples

-This folder contains example projects and code snippets demonstrating the usage of TRSE.
+The `examples` folder contains sample projects and code snippets showcasing the usage of TRSE.